CollinClifford/bf_proj/readme.md

     - Execute the bash script:
     ```bash
     bash run.bash
-    - Alternatively, execute individual Python scripts based on your requirements.

 This setup ensures a seamless installation and execution of the Bigfoot Tracking and Analysis Project.